Eskatrem/eskatrem.github.io/Newton-Raphson.md

 Thus macros are useful for greenfield projects, and once such projects become mainstream functionalities provided by macros get put into mainstream languages.

+###Addendum: another way to implement Newton-Raphson for anonymous functions, in Python

+Python specifically has two modules that can be used: the Python parser `ast` and the `inspect` module to be able to get the source code of a function as a string.

+    :::python
+    In [7]: inspect.getsource(lambda x: 2*x)
+    Out[7]: u'inspect.getsource(lambda x: 2*x)\n'

+It is thus possible to have a function that takes a lambda expression as an argument, get its source code through `inspect` and parses it with `ast` to get the syntactic tree, then calculate the derivative of that tree and make a lambda expression out of it.

+However this approach is very specific to Python, which is why it wasn't much discussed here: I used Python to represent languages that don't have macros, and this approach would not be doable in Java for example.

 [0] http://paulgraham.com/avg.html